MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 Specify the orderBy parameter in the form, "columnName [ASC|DESC]" where:

 - columnName can only be one column which is supported by the withCondition method.
 - orderDirection is the direction to order the results in.
-Set to ASC to order the results in ascending order or DESC�to order the results in descending order.
+Set to ASC to order the results in ascending order or DESC to order the results in descending order.
 The default is ASC.

-- You may order the results by one or more metrics by chaining together multiple orderBy calls.
+You may order the results by one or more metrics by chaining together multiple orderBy calls.
 For example, the following call returns results in ascending order by MaxCpc.

 <code>agSelector = agSelector.orderBy("MaxCpc");</code>